athanastasiou/maternity_topics/doc/source/index.rst

-..
+.git remote add origin git@github.com:athanastasiou/maternity_topics.git.
 MaternityTopics documentation master file, created by sphinx-quickstart on Thu Mar 20 12:19:41 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.